Download OpenAPI specification:Download

 }

 The request was well-formed, but was unable to be processed due to semantic errors.
-This error is most likely due to including invalid data in POST
+This error is most likely due to including invalid data in POST, PATCH, and PUT requests.
+Refer to the request documentation to ensure you are supplying the required attributes, and that the attribute types are correct.

 {- "title": "Resource not updated",